MarouaneRag/FightYoutubeAddiction/README.md

 - Go to  `chrome://extensions`
 - Enable developer mode
 - Click import extension and use the files [here](https://github.com/MarouaneRag/FightYoutubeAddiction/archive/master.zip)
-- Allow extension in incognito from settings (optional)
+- Allow incognito from settings (optional)

 And enjoy your new **productive** life !